Matt54/MetalPlayground/README.md

-Example pattern for using MTKView with compute shaders in SwiftUI
+Example pattern for using MTKView with Metal compute shaders in SwiftUI